amamel/banano-node-docker/readme.md

 ## Additional Notes

 - The script supports easy SSL setup using Let's Encrypt if a domain name is provided.
 - To expedite the synchronization process, you can enable fast-syncing by using the `-f` option.
-This allows you to download the latest ledger files for quicker synchronization. **This is still experimental**.
+This allows you to download the latest ledger files for quicker synchronization.
 - The script automatically updates the Banano Node Monitor configuration file, including essential information such as the node's RPC IP, account address, node name, and other relevant settings.

 ## Talk to the Banano node Command Line Interface (CLI)